codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 -   Variations in **code complexity**.

-## Navigating to found problems

-To navigate to a found problem:
+## Reviewing pull request issues

+In the Problems tab, Codacy displays the same issues you find in the main view, but lets you navigate to the exact line of code where the issue was found.

+!!! note
+    Line-based navigation is currently only available for Quality issues.
+Coverage, clones, and complexity aren't currently shown in the Problems tab.

+To review the issues:

 1. Open the **Problems tab** (use `Ctrl+Shift+M` on Windows/Linux or `Cmd+Shift+M` on macOS)

 1. Click the name of the issue you wish to review.

-    Line-based navigation is currently only supported for Quality issues.

     ![Navigate to a specific issue from the Problems tab](images/codacy-vscode-extension-problems-tab.png)